SaloRB/real-estate/README.md

 ### Backend
 The Express backend can be deployed to:
+- AWS Elastic Beanstalk
+- AWS EC2
 - Heroku
 - DigitalOcean
-- AWS Elastic Beanstalk

 ### Frontend
 The Next.js frontend can be deployed to:
 - Vercel (recommended)
+- AWS Amplify
 - Netlify

+### Database
+The PostgreSQL database can be deployed to:
-- AWS Amplify
+- AWS RDS
+- Heroku Postgres
+- DigitalOcean Managed Databases

 ## 🤝 Contributing
 1. Fork the repository